Stop Spam Texts

 How to spot 'em: They usually come from an 11-digit mobile number and the company isn't identified.

 How to stop 'em: Read Stop Spam Texts

 Legitimate marketing messages

 How to spot 'em: Firms will identify themselves within the body of text or in the sent-from number (this will show as text).
-If they don't do this, it's breaking regulations and can be considered spam.
+If not, it's breaking regulations and can be considered spam.

-Again, these are services you have agreed to.
-But you may be unaware that by buying a ringtone or service on your mobile you're getting a regular, charged text.
+Again, these are services you have agreed to but you may be unaware that by buying a service, or game, on your mobile you're getting a regular, charged text.